Everything You Need to Know About Loom Network, All in One Place

-Our SDK allows developers to choose their consensus algorithm and rulesets to customize the scalability / security tradeoffs to their DApps needs.
+Our SDK allows developers to choose their consensus algorithm and rulesets to customize the scalability and security tradeoffs to their DApps needs.

-Out of the box we support DPoS (Delegated Proof of Stake), which enables large-scale online games and social apps — the 2 initial types of DApps we’re focusing on (though you can build any type of DApp on the Loom SDK).
+Out of the box, we support Delegated Proof of Stake (DPoS), which enables large-scale DApps with gas-less transactions and sub-second transaction times.
+Online games and social apps are the two initial types of DApps we’re focusing on, but you can build any type of DApp using the Loom SDK.

 2. Understanding DAppChains

-To better understand our core thesis on scaling and the benefits of DAppChains, read these two blog posts:
+To better understand our core thesis on scaling and the benefits of DAppChains, read these two articles:

 3. Understanding Plasma